Leigh-Salford-Manchester Bus Rapid Transit

-Twenty-five purple-liveried Wright Eclipse Gemini 3 bodied Volvo B5LH hybrid double-decker equipped with CCTV and next stop audio and visual announcements operate the service.
-Stops on the guided busway section have level-boarding from platforms equipped with passenger information display screens.

 From Leigh, the V1 limited-stop bus service joins seven kilometres of guided busway to Ellenbrook, six kilometres of bus lanes on the East Lancashire Road and sections of reserved bus lanes through Salford and Manchester city centres.
 The V2 service from Atherton to Manchester joins the guided busway at Tyldesley.
+Stops on the guided busway section have level-boarding from platforms equipped with passenger information display screens.
 Both services run via the University of Manchester and Manchester Metropolitan University before terminating at Manchester Royal Infirmary.

+From 24 September 2023, all services along the Bus Rapid Transit route were integrated into the first tranche of the 'Bee Network', an overall bus franchising scheme intended as a component of an eventual integrated transport network for the whole of Greater Manchester.
+Consequently, the Rapid Transit bus operation has been transferred to Go North West, the vehicles have been repainted with the yellow 'Bee Network' branding, and day tickets are valid for all bus journeys across the Network.